-Palma de Mallorca is the elegant capital of “Majorca” and the largest city in the Balearic Islands.
-The island of Mallorca is more similar to a continent than an island, for its range of landscapes and wildlife.
-The Balearics, located in the western Mediterranean have a fascinating history.
+Palma de Mallorca is the elegant capital of “Majorca” and the Balearic Islands’ largest city.
+The island of Mallorca is more similar to a continent than an island for its range of landscapes and wildlife.
+The Balearics, located in the western Mediterranean, has a fascinating history.
 They were important centers for trade, beginning with the Phoenicians.
-Greeks later traveled to Mallorca but didn’t leave as big a mark there as they did on the Peninsula, particularly in Catalonia (Empuries is an important Greco-Roman site for example).
-The Romans colonized the “Balears” (as they are known in “Mallorquin”, the local dialect of Catalan) in the year 123 AD and they stayed for almost five centuries!
+Greeks later traveled to Mallorca but didn’t leave as big a mark as they did on the Peninsula, particularly in Catalonia (Empuries is an important Greco-Roman site, for example).
+The Romans colonized the “Balears” (as they are known in “Mallorquin,” the local dialect of Catalan) in the year 123 AD, and they stayed for almost five centuries!

 Gastronomy & Wine

 Mallorca is a fascinating place to visit with a gastronomic and cultural Renaissance.
 Unfortunately, this beautiful place suffered at the hands of greedy developers for years.
 Mallorca seemed to be headed towards the disastrous fate of other mass tourism disasters like Benidorm on the Costa Blanca.
 The last few years have seen a notable move from mass tourism to upmarket boutique tourism, with many stylish and elegant hotels being designed and better restaurants than ever.